 Pandora Premium is the service's long-awaited bid to compete with Spotify, but which service is better?
-Pandora Premium, the service's on-demand streaming music tier, launched back in March at $9.99 per month after a 60-day free trial.
+Pandora Premium, the service's on-demand streaming music tier, launched back in March 2018 at $9.99 per month after a 60-day free trial.

 What makes Premium stand out from Pandora's other offerings is that users will finally be able to select the songs they want, rather than depend on the service's radio stations.
 Pandora will be catch-up out of the gate when it comes to device support and video content, but it looks like a strong contender overall, though customers looking for the best deal will find it on Spotify.